kayvansol/AnsibleDockerInstallation/README.md

 ![alt text](https://raw.githubusercontent.com/kayvansol/AnsibleDockerInstallation/refs/heads/main/img/6.png?raw=true)

-if any error happens, check and correct it and run the playbook again
+if any error happens, check and correct it and run the playbook again.

 Note : ansible process is idempotent, an idempotent operation is one that has no additional effect if it is called more than once with the same input parameters.